SelmanKahya/angularjs-chat/README.md

 ### Issues

-I am sure you can break the server, but please, just don't do that :) This is a simple project to show you how to use AngularJS and SockJS to create interactive applications.
+I am sure you can break the live server (http://angularjs-chat-server.aws.af.cm/), but please, just try not to do that :) This is a simple project to show you how to use AngularJS and SockJS to create interactive applications.

 I tested the application using 2 browsers on the same computer.
 Sometimes when you quit chat on one browser, the connection on the other browser gets broken.
 Feel free to fix the issue :)